 Fannie Mae does not sell your personal information to third parties for monetary consideration.
-However, we may process and share your personal information with parties for interest-based advertising (also known as "targeted" or "cross-context behavioral" advertising), and in some states this may be considered a "sale" of personal information.
+However, we may process and share your personal information with parties for targeted advertising (also known as cross-context behavioral advertising), and in some states this may be considered a "sale" or "sharing" of personal information.
 You may opt out of these activities as described below.

-Note that we do not knowingly collect or sell the personal information of minors under the age of 16, nor do we process or share such information for interest-based advertising.
+Note that we do not knowingly collect or sell the personal information of minors under the age of 16, nor do we process or share such information for targeted advertising.

 We will not discriminate against you for exercising your privacy rights.

 To opt out of Fannie Mae’s processing and sharing of personal information for targeted advertising as described above, you can activate the Global Privacy Control ("GPC") by implementing a browser or extension that offers this control.
 Fannie Mae has implemented mechanisms to respond to GPC signals that we receive, where required.
 The GPC is a third-party tool.
 More information and instructions on implementing this tool are available here.
 You also can exercise choices related to targeted advertising through cookie settings offered on our Sites.
 For instance, you can avoid processing and sharing of personal information for targeted advertising by not accepting targeting cookies when presented with that choice.

 To exercise the other rights described above, please submit a consumer request here, or contact us at this toll-free telephone number, 1-888-FM-ETHICS (1-888-363-8442).

 For certain types of requests, we may require that you provide additional information so that we can verify your identity or understand the scope of your request.
 For all requests other than opt-out requests, we will require you to provide, at minimum, your state of residency, name, and email address.
 We may email you separately using the email address provided or a previous email address if we have such information to confirm your identity.
 We will use the personal information provided in your request only to verify your identity or authority to make the request.